BigBang1112/maniascript-reference/README.md

 For ManiaPlanet, it's no longer expected that the game will update.

+## Doxygen Awesome

+The project includes the Doxygen Awesome CSS theme as submodule, but it is not currently used for official builds.

 ## Plans

 - Add `index.html` to the root folder to with game options to pick